Our lives matter.

 I want to hear YOUR story.

-Too short to be an elf and too tall to be a Hobbit, Jebraun lives smack-dab in the centre of New Zealand’s North Island in a town filled with thermal activity, stunning lakes, and enough Redwoods to make her Californian heart swoon.
+Too short to be an elf and too tall to be a Hobbit, Jebraun lives smack-dab in the centre of New Zealand’s North Island surrounded by thermal activity, stunning lakes, and enough Redwoods to make her Californian heart swoon.
 She writes about discovering identity, living without fear, and enjoys creating fantastic worlds.
 Her unpublished YA fantasy, The Two Queens of Kyrie, won both the American Christian Fiction Writer’s 2015 First Impressions contest and the 2016 Genesis contest.
 She loves coffee, tree ferns, dark chocolate, and Jesus, and harbours a secret penchant for British spelling.